 The left and right arrows at the bottom of the screen serve to advance to the next hand or step back to the previous one.
 There's a text-based HH view that you can access by clicking on the hand number below the left and right controls.

-CoinPoker has taken the step of prohibiting HUDs, trackers, solvers, and other instances of what it describes as “External Player Assistance Programs.”
-It is against the site's terms of service to employ such programs while playing.
+CoinPoker used to prohibit HUDs, trackers, solvers, and other instances of what it describes as “External Player Assistance Programs.”
+It was against the site's terms of service to employ such programs while playing.

 There are several aspects to CoinPoker that make it distinct from the standard internet poker site.
 These features were designed on purpose to give Coin Poker an edge over its less imaginative competitors.